panoply/syncify/readme.md

 #### Using a `.syncifyrc` file

-In some situations using the `package.json` file to reference Shopify stores and themes may not be the ideal, especially for those working in larger teams and using multiple development stores and different theme ids.
-If the default approach is problematic to your use case then you can provide the `stores` information within a `.syncifyrc` or `.syncifyrc.json` file.
+In some situations using the `package.json` file for store and theme references may not be the ideal.
+If you are working with a large and using multiple development stores you can provide `stores` within a `.syncifyrc` or `.syncifyrc.json` file.

 ```json
 [